algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 If it's too low the system is underdamped, i.e. the car oscillates around the line.
 When the car is getting back on track quickly with little to no oscillations then the system is called critically damped.

+### Integral Controller

-I looks like we are done, we start driving but then some wind starts pushing the car and we have a constant error.
+I looks like we are done, we start driving but if some wind starts pushing the car then we get a constant error.
 We need to know if we are spending too long on one side and account for that.
 The way to do that is to sum up all the errors and multiply it by a constant.
 This is what the integral controller (I controller) does, which is given by,